volatilemolotov/beam/learning/tour-of-beam/learning-content/java/common-trasnforms/aggregation/mean/description.md

 # Mean

-Transforms for computing the arithmetic mean of the elements in a collection, or the mean of the values associated with each key in a collection of key-value pairs.
+You can use Mean transforms to compute the arithmetic mean of the elements in a collection or the mean of the values associated with each key in a collection of key-value pairs.

 ```Mean.globally()``` returns a transformation that returns a collection whose content is the average of the elements of the input collection.
 If there are no elements in the input collection, 0 is returned.